usecmdr-rgb/ovrsee/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide explains how to deploy CommanderX to Vercel.
+This guide explains how to deploy OVRSEE to Vercel.

 ## Prerequisites